 Back at Home

 To help control pain from surgery, take your medications as directed.
-Avoid strenuous activity, heavy lifting, and driving until your surgeon says it is okay.
-As instructed, slowly resume your normal activities in seven to ten days.
+Avoid strenuous activity, heavy lifting, and driving until your surgeon says it is OK.
+As instructed, slowly resume your normal activities in 7 to 10 days.

 Call your doctor if you notice any of the following: